oreillymedia/sbo-sphinx/README.rst

 in a form that can be processed by `Sphinx <http://sphinx-doc.org/>`_, a utility for generating documentation in HTML, PDF, Epub, and other formats from text files using reST (reStructuredText) wiki markup.
-In addition to writing docs directly, we can have Sphinx grab API documentation from all of our core programming languages:
+In addition to writing docs directly, we can have Sphinx grab API documentation from our core programming languages:

 * Python docstrings are collected using the sphinx-apidoc command.